debate-map/app/README.md

 #### Troubleshooting

 * If your namespace gets messed up, delete it using this (regular kill command gets stuck): `npm start "backend.forceKillNS NAMESPACE_TO_KILL"` (and if that is insufficient, just reset the whole Kubernetes cluster using Docker Desktop UI)
-* When the list of images/containers in Docker Desktop gets too long, see the [deploy/docker-trim](https://github.com/debate-map/app/tree/master/Packages/deploy#docker-trim) module.
+* When the list of images/containers in Docker Desktop gets too long, see the [docker-trim](#docker-trim) module.

 </details>